 An employee is considered to have earned overtime when he or she has worked in excess of 40 hours in any work week.
 A regular work week consists of 40 hours (from 12 a.m.
 Saturday through 11:59 p.m.
 Friday).
-It is the policy of UCA to arrange for all work to be completed within
+It is the policy of the University to arrange for all work to be completed within that period.
+It is recommended that prior authorization from the employee's immediate supervisor and the department head be given before an employee works in excess of 40 hours per week.
+Before overtime can be paid and/or compensatory time awarded, approval must be obtained through the appropriate vice president.